Are you just one of the thousands of Google affiliate sites that pretend they're a search engine when they're really just using Google search?

 We believe that these autocorrect, while somewhat useful, is disrepectful to our users.
 We are not going to presume to know what you intended to type, but we may suggest a spelling correction once in a while.

-For autocomplete, we don't yet have enough data to do it well.
+For autocomplete, we don't yet have enough data to do it well, but we at leas try.
+It will gradually improve as people search for more things.

 There's also a problem with recommendation engines and suggestion-based systems: They're dehumanizing.
 They influence your decisions in subtle ways that cause you to conform ever so slightly to their algorithms.
 Over time, this causes everyone to be trained to become a little bit more like the algorithm expects them to be.
 You're better than that.
 Be a real person, and take responsibility for your typos.